telerik/xaml-docs/controls/radtoolbar/features/radtoolbartray-overview.md

 # ToolBarTray

 The toolbars suite provides you with the `RadToolBarTray` control that allows you to host several `RadToolBar` elements in the same tray.
-The tray handles the position, size and order of toolbars inside of it.
+The tray handles the position, size, and order of toolbars inside of it.
 It is divided by bands (rows) and each band can contain multiple toolbars.

 ![](images/radtoolbartray-overview-0.png)